Eido95/questionnaire-assignment/README.md

 1. `minikube start -p minikube-01`
 2. `kubectl config current-context` - See `minikube-01` (or use your favorite Kubernetes cluster)
-3. Deploy database
+3. Deploy database:
     1. `kubectl apply -f pv-mysql.yaml`
     2. `kubectl apply -f deployment-mysql.yaml`
     3. `kubectl get -f deployment-mysql.yaml` - Wait for it to be `READY 1/1` (takes ~30s)
-4. Deploy service
+4. Deploy service:
     1. `kubectl apply -f deployment-service.yaml`
     2. `kubectl get -f deployment-service.yaml` - Wait for it to be `READY 3/3` (takes ~20s)
     3. The service will automatically populate initial database records
-5. Deploy UI
+5. Deploy UI:
     1. `kubectl apply -f deployment-ui.yaml`
     2. `kubectl get -f deployment-ui.yaml` - Wait for it to be `READY 1/1` (takes ~10s)
 6. `minikube -p minikube-01 service --all` - Will open 2 browser tabs: